maluio/agentic-k8s/backlog/tasks/task-011 - Add-Firefox-dashboard-landing-page.md

 - Swapped dashboard URLs to use in-cluster service DNS names for compatibility with the remote Firefox session.
 - Clarified README guidance about customizing links for internal versus port-forwarded access.

+- Added Argo CD credential hint to the dashboard and documentation so users know how to retrieve the current admin password.
 <!-- SECTION:NOTES:END -->